 Who do you want to connect with, and who is most likely to be interested in your Black Friday and Cyber Monday messages and offers?
 It’s imperative that you create buyer personas and segment your lists effectively to get the best results for your campaigns (and stay out of the spam folder).

-The key to email marketing success at any time during the year is to send the most relevant messages possible to the right audiences, and to do it, you need to create small, segmented lists and send personalized, hyper-relevant content to the people on those small lists.
+The key to email marketing success at any time during the year is to send the most relevant messages possible to the right audiences.
+To do it, you need to create small, segmented lists and send personalized, hyper-relevant content to the people on those small lists.